ehabsuliman/Smart-News-Retrieval/README.md

 # Smart News Retrieval

-Smart Document Retrieval is an information retrieval system designed to efficiently index, search, and retrieve documents using modern NLP techniques.
+Smart News Retrieval is an **Information Retrieval (IR) system** designed to index, search, and retrieve news documents using **LLM-powered parsing**, semantic embeddings, and efficient vector search.
-The project focuses on combining traditional information retrieval methods with machine learning and semantic representations to improve search relevance and accuracy.
+The project focuses on building a modern retrieval pipeline that combines large language models with vector-based similarity search to enable accurate and context-aware document retrieval.

 ---

 ## 🚀 Project Overview

-The system processes a collection of documents, builds searchable indexes, and retrieves the most relevant documents based on user queries.
-It supports both lexical and semantic retrieval approaches, enabling more accurate and context-aware search results.
+The system ingests raw news documents, parses them using an LLM, splits them into semantic chunks, and converts them into vector embeddings.
+A vector index based on **HNSW (Hierarchical Navigable Small World)** is then used to efficiently retrieve the most relevant document chunks for a given user query.

+The retrieved results are integrated into a **Retrieval-Augmented Generation (RAG)** pipeline, enabling downstream LLMs to generate informed, context-aware responses grounded in the retrieved documents.

-This project was developed collaboratively as a team effort, with contributions across data processing, indexing, model integration, and system design.
+This project was developed collaboratively as a team effort, with shared contributions in system design, retrieval pipeline development, and experimentation.

 ---

-## 🧠 Key Features
+## 🧠 Core IR Pipeline

-- Document preprocessing and text normalization
-- Keyword-based retrieval using classical IR techniques
+1. **LLM-based Document Parsing**
+   - Used a Large Language Model to clean, structure, and normalize raw news documents.
+   - Extracted meaningful textual segments suitable for retrieval.

+2. **Chunking & Embedding Generation**
+   - Split documents into semantic chunks.
+   - Generated dense vector embeddings for each chunk using an embedding model.

+3. **Vector Indexing with HNSW**
-- Semantic retrieval using vector representations
+   - Indexed embeddings using an HNSW-based vector store.
+   - Enabled fast and scalable approximate nearest neighbor (ANN) search.

+4. **Semantic Retrieval**
+   - Retrieved the most relevant document chunks based on vector similarity.
-- Ranking and relevance scoring
+   - Ranked results by relevance scores.

-- Modular architecture for easy experimentation and extension
-- Dockerized environment for reproducible setup
+5. **RAG (Retrieval-Augmented Generation)**
+   - Integrated retrieved chunks into a RAG pipeline.
+   - Provided grounded context to LLMs for accurate answer generation.

 ---

+## ✨ Key Features

+- LLM-powered document parsing and preprocessing
+- Semantic chunking and dense vector embeddings
+- Fast similarity search using HNSW indexing
+- Retrieval-Augmented Generation (RAG) pipeline
+- Modular IR architecture for experimentation
+- Dockerized setup for reproducibility

+---

 ## 🛠️ Technologies & Libraries

-**Programming Language**
+### **Programming Language**
 - Python

-**NLP & Information Retrieval**
-- Scikit-learn
-- TF-IDF Vectorizer
+### **Information Retrieval**
+- Large Language Models (LLMs)
-- Word Embeddings
+- Embedding Models
-- Similarity Metrics
+- Vector Similarity Search
+- HNSW (Approximate Nearest Neighbor Indexing)
+- Retrieval-Augmented Generation (RAG)

-**Data Processing**
+### **Data Processing**
 - NumPy
 - Pandas

-**Infrastructure & Tools**
+### **Infrastructure & Tools**
 - Docker
 - Git & GitHub
+- OpenSearch (Same ElasticSearch but Open Source)
+- Kibana
-- Markdown
+- Postman

 ---